omerenn/ImageBasedTFTBot/README.md

 ```

 ## 📏 Configure for Yourself
-You must change image files to your own screenshots for program run properly.
+You must replace the image files with your own screenshots for the program to run properly.
 You can take screenshots with ```Win + Shift + S``` or Snipping Tool.
 **Image names must be same.**